tlhutch/test-playbooks/docs/test_plans/features/36_workflow_pause_approve.md

     - [x] approver is identified
     - [x] workflow job that it ran is is identified
     - [x] Confirm this is visible to anyone with read access to WF approval
-- [ ] Given that a workflow approval node has been DENIED, confirm that the:
+- [x] Given that a workflow approval node has been DENIED, confirm that the:
     - [x] approver is identified
     - [x] workflow job that it ran is is identified
-    - [ ] ????
-Reason for denial
     - [x] Confirm this is visible to anyone with read access to WF approval
-- [ ] Given that a workflow approval node TIMED OUT, confirm that the:
+- [x] Given that a workflow approval node TIMED OUT, confirm that the:
     - [x] Timed Out is changed from False to True
-    - [ ] ????
-Reason for failure
 - [x] UI verification

 ### RBAC